 An omission has emerged in the humanitarian response to the Burma crisis: support for mental health is rarely implemented as emergency relief.
-HART witnessed first-hand the impact that the crisis is having not only on its victims, but on our resilient colleagues who work overtime to address mass trauma and the long-term effects of conflict.
-HART was told that if Burma received even a fraction of the resources and aid allocated to other global conflicts, the immediate humanitarian crisis could end.
-Community-based networks like SWAN, who have proven track records of meeting the humanitarian needs of their target communities, deserve unwavering support and assurances of protection.
+HART witnessed first-hand the impact that the crisis is having not only on its victims, but on our resilient colleagues who work overtime to address mass trauma.
+We were told that if Burma received even a fraction of the resources and humanitarian aid allocated to other global conflicts, the immediate crisis could end.
+Local organisations like SWAN, who have proven track records of identifying and meeting the needs of their target communities, deserve our unwavering support and immediate assurances of protection.